 Purple – powerful, reliable

 There is no ‘perfect colour’ for a website, but you can do your best to nail some down.
 It all boils down to knowing your target market well.
 Say you sell cosmetics via your website.
 With women being your main audience, shouldn’t your website use a lot of pink?
 Actually, no. Research has shown that only a small minority of women claim pink is their favourite colour.
-While the colour pink does represent feminism, if it doesn’t sit well with your audience, it won’t encourage sales.
+While the colour pink does look pretty, if it doesn’t sit well with your audience, it won’t encourage sales.

 That means you need to look carefully at your audience.
 Even interview them if necessary.
 Find out their colour preferences and what looks best to them.
 Remember though, that you still need to work with the colours within your brand, such as your logo.
 If you find that your customers prefer other colours, you could even change your brand colours.